abapPM/ABAP-HTML-Diff/CONTRIBUTING.md

 * Commit often, whenever something is working, and is a step in the right direction do a commit or PR.
 This way other contributors can see the changes, and it will minimize the risk of merge conflicts.

-* If you don't have the time or knowledge to fix the problem yourself, you can still make it move along faster by providing an accurate description or a repo which reproduces the issue.
+* If you don't have the time or knowledge to fix the problem yourself, you can still make it move along faster by providing an accurate description or a repo that reproduces the issue.

 ## Bug Reports